Italy great Buffon calls time on 17-year Juventus career

 His final Champions League game ended in another fiasco last month as he raged into the night at the referee after being sent off late in a semi-final defeat by Real Madrid.

-He is facing a UEFA ban for his verbal abuse of English referee Michael Oliver who he said had "a rubbish bag for a heart" and should "sit in the stands with your wife, your kids, having your drink and eating your crisps".
+Buffon is facing a UEFA ban for his verbal abuse of English referee Michael Oliver, whom he said had "a rubbish bag for a heart".

-Italy's most capped player with 176, Buffon could make his international farewell on June 4 in a friendly against the Netherlands.
+European titles for both club and country are the only major ones missing from his collection as Juventus finished runners-up twice in the Champions League and Italy were beaten by Spain in the 2012 European Championships.

+The 2006 World Cup winner has definitively drawn a line under his 21-year international career.

+"As for the national side, If Buffon became a problem three months ago, I daren't think what he could be after three months or even six.
+Italy have some great, young goalkeepers who need experience," he said.

+Buffon made his Serie A debut with Parma in 1996, winning the Italian Cup, Italian Super Cup and UEFA Cup before joining Juventus for 51 million euros in 2001.

-Buffon holds the record for going 974 minutes in Serie A football without conceding a goal and has kept 300 clean sheets in 655 competitive club matches.
+He holds the record for going 974 minutes in Serie A without conceding a goal.

+"His numbers are crazy: with Juve he has won 26 trophies, played 17 extraordinary seasons, 655 matches in total of which 300 without conceding a goal," said Agnelli.

+But he is second for overall Serie A appearances with former AC Milan defender Paolo Maldini on 647.